grouville/stash-bot/README.md

 ## UCI Parameters

-Stash supports for now all these UCI options:
+tash supports for now all these UCI options:

   * #### Threads
     Sets the number of cores used for searching a position (defaults to 1).